TMatheo/SteamDL/README.md

 ## ✅ Supported Versions of Windows

-* Windows 11 25H2 ❌ +Cannot Be Patched for now (This version is blocking Anti-DRM games/Microsoft says DRM-Protected content may not play)
+* Windows 11 25H2 🕑 Working on a Fix (This version is blocking Anti-DRM games/Microsoft says DRM-Protected content may not play)
 * Windows 11 24H2 ✅
 * Windows 11 23H2 ✅
 * All Windows 10 Versions ✅

-* Denuvo DRM Protected Games are currently not working under our tool. ❌

 <!-- USAGE EXAMPLES -->